Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/05_combining.typ

 == Research Spotlight: Trace Partitioning vs Powerset <sec-trace-partitioning-spotlight>

+#info-box(title: "Research Context")[
+  This section discusses research literature on trace partitioning strategies.
+  Useful for readers interested in the theoretical foundations, but not essential for practical implementation.
+]

 Trace partitioning maintains disjoint path sets, each with its own abstract value.
 The *powerset* domain allows arbitrary sets of abstract elements without disjointness constraints.
 Trace partitioning is a restricted powerset where partitions align with control flow splits.